elotroalex/chiens/_texts/translation.md

 [52]({{site.baseurl}}/chiens/p052.html){:.pagetitle}

 - water lilies.
-- {:.i2} We will muzzle the sea while listening to the farmers toil towards the rump
+- {:.i2} We will muzzle the sea while listening to the farmers toil towards the fabulous knoll
-- of fabulous mornings, in a sweetness of scandals and foam.
+- of mornings, in a gentleness of scandals and foam.

 - {:.sp} Toussaint.

 - {:.pr} Enough happiness!
-The strange beggars with vintage faces who now threaten, now salute the dawns
+The strange beggars with vintage faces who sometimes threaten, sometimes salute the dawns
 - they are me
 - a hunger wakes them up every night among the madrepora
-- a hunger for a larger sun and very ancient coins.
+- __a hunger for a larger sun and very ancient coins__.
-- I turn to the unknown wind bursting with pursuits
+- I turn once again to the unknown wind bursting with pursuits
 - I'm leaving
 - don't speak, don't laugh
 - Africa sleeps---don't speak, don't laugh.
 Africa bleeds, my mother
-- Africa splits open, shattered on a ditch of vermin,
+- Africa splits open, shattered on a trough of vermin,
-- to the sterile invasion of spermatozoa of rape!
+- to the sterile invasion of __sperm of the rape__!

 - {:.sp} The Chorus.

-- {:.pr} What a stretch along the forests, rivers, swamps, tongues and big cats!
+- {:.pr} What a stretch above the forests, rivers, swamps, tongues and big cats!
 - I do not have the gift of theft.
 - I have no mother---I have no past.
-- I've filled up with countless insults and dust
+- I've filled all the way to oblivion, with insults and with dust, the well
-- my navel's stepmothered hollow.
+- stepmother of my navel.

 - {:.sp} Toussaint.